IFPRI/impact-model-projects/scenarios/SSP2_GFDL_CBIOL1_CASS.md

 mapAggregation: ""
 ---

 The CBIOL1 cassava scenario simulates a situation where Thailand, the world leader in cassava production, adopts aggressively a technology to treat the mealybug infestation.
 China also follows Thailand’s adoption of the biological controls.
-Effects are simulated under the GFDL climate change scenario.
+These effects are simulated under the IPCC middle of the road socioeconomic scenario (SSP2) and the GFDL - RCP 8.5 climate change scenario.